 Access roads are designed to • Are two-way sealed roads.
-NON-COMPLIANT - ACCEPTABLE SOLUTION allow safe access and egress for • Minimum 8m carriageway width kerb to kerb.
-Perimeter road not provided. firefighting vehicles while Parking is provided outside of the carriageway residents are evacuating as well width. as providing a safe operational Hydrants are located clear of parking areas. environment for emergency Are through roads, and these are linked to the service personnel during internal road system at an interval of no greater firefighting and emergency than 500m. management on the interface. • Curves of roads have a minimum inner radius of 6m. • The maximum grade road is 15 degrees and average grade of not more than 10 degrees.
-The road crossfall does not exceed 3 degrees; and A minimum vertical clearance of 4m to any overhanging obstructions, including tree branches, is provided.
+COMPLIES - ACCEPTABLE SOLUTION allow safe access and egress for Minimum 8m carriageway width kerb to kerb.
+The site layout plans provided by Peasley Consulting Survey in firefighting vehicles while Parking is provided outside of the carriageway Appendix 1, page 26 illustrate the proposed subdivision. residents are evacuating as well width.
+DS as providing a safe operational Hydrants are located clear of parking areas.
+No building works are proposed.
+ROA environment for emergency Are through roads, and these are linked to the No building works are proposed. service personnel during internal road system at an interval of no greater EK firefighting and emergency than 500m.
+AET management on the interface.
+Curves of roads have a minimum inner radius of 6m.
+ERIMET The maximum grade road is 15 degrees and average PE grade of not more than 10 degrees.
+The road crossfall does not exceed 3 degrees; and • A minimum vertical clearance of 4m to any overhanging obstructions, including tree branches, is provided.
 Access roads are designed to Minimum 5.5m carriageway width kerb to kerb.
-MADE CONDITION OF CONSENT allow safe access and egress for Parking is provided outside of the carriageway Non-perimeter road shall comply with this requirement. firefighting vehicles while width. residents are evacuating.
+COMPLIES - ACCEPTABLE SOLUTION allow safe access and egress for Parking is provided outside of the carriageway The site layout plans provided by Peasley Consulting Survey in DS firefighting vehicles while width.
+Appendix 1, page 26 illustrate the proposed subdivision. $\triangleleft$ residents are evacuating.
 Hydrants are located clear of parking areas.
-Roads are through roads, and these are linked to the internal road system at an interval of no greater than 500m. • Curves of roads have a minimum inner radius of 6m. • The road crossfall does not exceed 3 degrees; and A minimum vertical clearance of 4m to any overhanging obstructions, including tree branches, is provided.
+S Roads are through roads, and these are linked to the No building works are proposed.
+K internal road system at an interval of no greater LETER than 500m.
+N N N N N N N N N N N N N N N N N N N • Curves of roads have a minimum inner radius of 6m.
+L The road crossfall does not exceed 3 degrees; and N-PERIM A minimum vertical clearance of 4m to any Q overhanging obstructions, including tree branches, is provided.